dlwicksell/nodem/README.md

 out command to set $LD_LIBRARY_PATH to $gtm_dist, which you will need to uncomment if you need it.
-It is located in ~/nodem/resources/ and can simply be sourced into your working environment, either directly, or from your own environment scripts or profile/login script.
-E.g.
+It is located in ~/nodem/resources/ and can simply be sourced into your working environment, either directly, or from your own environment scripts or profile/login script, e.g.

     $ cd ~/nodem/resources/
     $ source environ